yabellini/SitioAcademico/content/blog/2024-01-07-INTA/index.md

 The INTA has a directive board composed of members of both the public and the private sector and with representation for different actors in the agricultural sector; they define the politics at national level.
 The national direction executes the planning of the board, assisted by the organization and administration technical areas.

-Each Regional and Research Center has a Regional board of director that define the strategy at the regional level aligned with the national policy.
+Each Regional and Research Center has a Regional Board of Directors that defines the strategy at the regional level aligned with the national policy.
 I was the first female member of the Natural Resource Research Center, representing researchers who work at the experimental stations.

-Finally, the experimental stations and extension agencies have local advisory councils with the representation of local actors in the sector.
+Finally, the Experimental Stations and Extension Agencies have Local Advisory Councils with the representation of local actors in the sector.
 All these governance bodies meet every month.
 The National and Regional boards participate in the definition of the budget, the long- and medium-term strategic plan, and the hiring of personnel.

 For example, a regional board of director consists of:

-1 member representing the national board of directors.
+- One member representing the national board of directors.
-1 member representing the province goverment.
+- One member representing the province government.
-1 member representing the universities.
+- One member representing the universities.
-1 member representing the science-academic sector.
+- One member representing the science-academic sector (different from the universities).
-3 member representing the farmers.
+- Three members representing the farmers.
-1 member representing the local advisory councils.
+- One member representing the Local Advisory Councils.

 ## Science by and for the people